khargreaves/wildberrywood-web/little-explorers.md

 us more mindful, and creates confident, well-rounded young people.
 We also believe that it's important to encourage children to respect nature, so that they will want to protect it for the future.
 It's also lots of fun!

+## What facilities are available?
+We have access to toilets and handwashing facilities in the football pavilion.
+Refreshments are provided for children and grown ups.

 ## What will my child need to wear?
 Sessions will take place in all weathers (except thunderstorms